cudoventures/cudo-compute-python-client/README.md

 # Cudo Compute
 To use this client install cudoctl and run ``./cudoctl init`` follow the steps to enter your API key and choose your project.

-Then when you call CudoClient in python it will grab your API key from the yaml file created by cudoctl.
+Then when you call cudo_api in python it will grab your API key from the yaml file created by cudoctl.

 ```bash
 pip install cudo-compute